ratatech/fitm_audio_analyzer/README.md

 - **Real-Time Output**: The script streams the output of the external executable in real-time.
 - **Parsed Data**: The parsed YAML data is printed to the console.
 - **Visualization**: A bar chart of `lowlevel.mean` values is displayed.

+## Reference
+This project uses the [Essentia Streaming Extractor Music](https://essentia.upf.edu/streaming_extractor_music.html#music-descriptors) tool, which is part of the [Essentia](https://essentia.upf.edu/) library developed by the Music Technology Group at Universitat Pompeu Fabra, Barcelona.
+Essentia is an open-source library for audio analysis and audio-based music information retrieval.

 ## Directory Structure
 ```